sunfounder/3.5-ips-screen/docs/source/compatible_os.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

+.. _compatible_os:

-Compatible Systems and Raspberry Pi Board
+Compatible Systems and Raspberry Pi Boards
 ===============================================

 .. note::